openSUSE/news-o-o/_posts/2011-10-28-fourth-opensuse-board-election-2011.markdown

 ## What is the openSUSE Board?

 The [openSUSE board](http://en.opensuse.org/openSUSE:Board) consists of five members elected by the community and one chair person appointed by SUSE.
 It was setup to lead the overall project.
-Itâ€™s main tasks are:
+It’s main tasks are: